damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 **Students**
 {: .panel-heading}
 <div class="panel-body">
-Doesn't matter what you're studing for; version control is the best way to track your own improvement in your college homeworks, colabotate with your schollar groups, discuss different subjects and point of views within issues, and improve your entire workflow for having things done better and quicker.
+Doesn't matter what you're studying for; version control is the best way to track your own improvement in your college homeworks, collaborate with your scholar groups, discuss different subjects and point of views within issues, and improve your entire workflow for having things done better and quicker.
 </div>
 </div>